wsldankers/bijson/README.md

 #### 0x10..0x11: binary integer

 Corresponds to an integer number.
 The lower two bit indicates the sign.
-The following bytes represent the number in unsigned little-endian format.
+The following bytes represent the absolute value of the number in unsigned little-endian format.

 #### 0x12..0x13: decimal integer

-A shorthand to denote decimal integers, which are the same as decimal values but without an exponent.
+A shorthand to denote decimal integers, which are the same as decimal values (see below) but without an exponent.
 The lower bit encodes the sign.
 See the decimal type for the method of encoding the mantissa.

 #### 0x14..0x15: float zero